Kawhia Harbour: Early history

-The Kawhia Harbour is the southernmost location where kauri trees historically grew.
+Kawhia Harbour is the southernmost location where kauri trees historically grew.

 Kawhia is known in Māori lore as the final resting-place of the ancestral waka (canoe) Tainui.
 Soon after arrival, captain Hoturoa made it first priority to establish a whare wananga (sacred school of learning) which was named Ahurei.
 Ahurei is situated at the summit of the sacred hill behind Kawhia’s seaside marae – Maketu Marae.
-The harbour area was the birthplace of prominent Māori warrior chief Te Rauparaha of the Ngāti Toa tribe, who lived in the area until the 1820s, when he, and his tribe along with Ngāti Rārua and Ngāti Koata migrated southwards.
+The harbour area was the birthplace of the prominent Māori warrior chief Te Rauparaha of the Ngāti Toa tribe, who lived in the area until the 1820s, when he, and his tribe along with Ngāti Rārua and Ngāti Koata migrated southwards.

 Tainui was buried at the base of Ahurei by Hoturoa himself, and other members of the iwi.
-Hoturoa marked out the waka with two limestone pillars which he blessed.
+Hoturoa marked out the waka with two limestone pillars, which he blessed.
 Firstly, there is "Hani (Hani-a-te-waewae-i-kimi-atu) which is on the higher ground and marked the prow of the canoe".
 Marking the stern of the canoe, Hoturoa placed the symbol of Puna, the spirit-goddess of that creation story.
-"In full it is named Puna-whakatupu-tangata, and represents female fertility, the spring or source of humanity".
-It is said that a pure woman who touches this stone will be given the gift of a child, and become pregnant.
-There have been cases of women using Puna when they have had difficulty conceiving a child.
+"In full it is named Puna-whakatupu-tangata, and represents female fertility, the spring or source of humanity."

 Marae

 Maketu Marae is located next to Kawhia Harbour.
-The main meeting house of the marae, Auau ki te Rangi, is named after Hoturoa’s father who was a high chief (ariki) and was built and opened in 1962.
+The main meeting house of the marae, Auau ki te Rangi, is named after Hoturoa’s father, who was a high chief (ariki) and was built and opened in 1962.

 The eldest and most prestigious meeting house that was first built on Maketu Marae is Te Ruruhi (the Old Lady) which was used as the dining hall until 1986.
 It was replaced by a two-storey dining hall, Te Tini O Tainui, to cater for the large numbers that visit for occasions such as annual poukai, tangi and hui.
-The marae is affiliated with the Ngāti Maniapoto hapū of Apakura and Hikairo, and the Waikato Tainui hapū of Ngāti Mahuta and Ngāti Te Weehi.
+The marae is affiliated to Waikato through the hapū of Ngāti Mahuta, with connections to Ngāti Apakura, Ngāti Hikairo, and Ngāti Te Wehi.

 Six other marae are also based at or near Kawhia Harbour: